 Charleston

-In 1878 the Tombstone Mining District was founded and at the same time, a ten-stamp and fifteen-stamp mill was financed to process the mined ore.
-The smaller mill was for the Tombstone Mill and Mining Company (Toughnut, Goodenough, Lucky Cuss, Westside, and Defense mines), and the larger was for the Corbin Mill and Mining company (Owl’s Nest, Owl’s Last Hoot, Eastside, and Tribute mines).
+In 1878 the Tombstone Mining District was founded, and mills were financed to process the mined ore.
+The smaller ten-stamp mill served the Tombstone Mill and Mining Company (Tough Nut, Goodenough, Westside, and Defense mines), and the larger fifteen-stamp mill served the Corbin Mill and Mining Company (Lucky Cuss, Owl’s Last Toot, Owl’s Nest, Eastside, and Tribute mines).
 Both mills were at a site that came to be known as Millville on the east bank of the San Pedro River, about nine miles west of Tombstone.
+The ten-stamp mill began operating June 1, 1879, and the first bullion shipment left just two weeks later: eight bars worth $18,744.58, forwarded to Governor Safford in Philadelphia.
+The fifteen-stamp mill followed in January 1880.
 Also in 1878, Amos Stowe, a furniture merchant from Tombstone, recorded a claim across the San Pedro River from the ten-stamp mill; then he laid out a townsite that he named Charleston.
 While the San Pedro River is dry much of the year today, it yielded a daily supply of 13 million gallons of water in February 1879 and during monsoon season was often flooded and impassable, so a bridge was built between Millville and Charleston.
-Within a year, Charleston was a small town of about 400 and included five stores, four restaurants, four saloons, a hotel, a physician, and several other businesses.
+Within a year, Charleston was a small town of about 400 and included five stores, four restaurants, four saloons, a hotel, two livery stables, and several other businesses.
 In general, men worked at the mills in Millville and lived across the river in Charleston.

 As Charleston grew, it became the center of activity in that part of the county.
 The US Deputy Collector of Customs was stationed there, and the Army made Charleston its headquarters for the telegraph with couriers between there and Camp Huachuca.
 The Charleston Post Office opened on April 17, 1879, and a stagecoach with mail ran between Tombstone and Charleston several times a week.
 Charleston never had a bank or newspaper, but they did have a school located just west of the center of town, so families with children lived there.
+C. S. Fly opened a photographic gallery in Charleston in January 1880, before establishing his more famous Fremont Street studio in Tombstone; the Tombstone Nugget reported he was doing “a large business.”
 There is little mention of churches, but there is a story of Curly Bill Brocius and his gang dropping into the Baptist Church.
 After his men were seated, the regular attendees slowly departed until only the minister was left.
-After the service, Curly Bill took up a collection from his men then they all quietly walked out.
+After the service, Curly Bill took up a collection from his men and they quietly walked out.
+The next morning, Justice Jim Burnett found Curly Bill asleep in front of a saloon, charged him with disturbing the peace, found him guilty, and fined him $20.
+Curly Bill reportedly said he was done with church services, as they were too expensive.

 Newspaper Accounts